 The agreement focuses on joint efforts to find the best paths of success through workshops, network opportunities, investor connections, legal connections and customer introductions.

-“We know the impact UCI Applied Innovation is making on the surrounding community and how we can help the startup ecosystem in Southern California grow rapidly through efforts at Applied Innovation,” said Sudek.
+“We know the impact we are making on the surrounding community and how we can help the startup ecosystem in Southern California grow rapidly through efforts at Beall Applied Innovation,” said Sudek.
 “We’re very excited about the opportunity to partner with Brightlands Maastricht Health Campus, to work together to build the ecosystem across these countries, and across these regions, and to share best practices and innovate how we work together.”

-Marianne van der Steen, Director of RegMed XB and Director of the Global Scale-up Program spoke about her connection with Brightlands and Applied Innovation.
-She indicated in order for companies from the Netherlands to scale and grow, partnership is an important aspect and Applied Innovation is a natural fit as a collaborator and portal to the Orange County ecosystem.
+Marianne van der Steen, director of RegMed XB and Director of the Global Scale-up Program spoke about her connection with Brightlands and Beall Applied Innovation.
+She indicated in order for companies from the Netherlands to scale and grow, partnership is an important aspect and Beall Applied Innovation is a natural fit as a collaborator and portal to the Orange County ecosystem.

 “We know that it is an entrusted and true partnership,” said van der Steen.